Fonta1n3/FullyNoded/Readme.md

 - Create a hidden service that controls your nodes rpcport (there is a mac guide below on how to do that).
 - Go to "settings" -> "node manager" -> "+" and add a Tor node.
-- Input the your bitcoin.conf rpcuser and rpcpassword and a label.
+- Find your bitcoin.conf and input your rpcuser and rpcpassword and a label into the app.
+See "bitcoin.conf settings" below.
 - Input the hidden services hostname with the port at the end (njcnewicnweiun.onion:8332)
 - Go back to "Settings" ->"Node Manager" and make sure the node is switched on
 - Go to home screen and it will automatically connect